drewtnguyen/risk-tradeoffs-experiments/README.md

-# Experiments for ``Trading off multiple risks for predictive algorithms with confidence''
+# Experiments for "Data-Adaptive Tradeoffs among Multiple Risks in Distribution-Free Prediction"

+This repository reproduces the figures in the paper "Data-Adaptive Tradeoffs among Multiple Risks in Distribution-Free Prediction" ([arxiv preprint here](https://arxiv.org/abs/2403.19605)). .

 ## Directory structure

 The `code` directory contains all the code.
 All scripts must be run from within that directory.

-The `data` directory is initially empty, but by following the steps in this README, is populated with sigmoid scores and targets on 60K images from MS COCO (which constitute "Split 3" in Appendix A.2 of the paper).
+The `data` directory initially only has one file, `coco_examples_indices.npy`, but by following the steps in this README, is populated with sigmoid scores and targets on 60K images from MS COCO (which constitute "Split 3" in Appendix A.2 of the paper).